m-a-rc-o/PremierLeague/README.md

 ### Obtaining the relevant tables
 #### Final positions
-First of all, we need to define a stored procedure that takes a single parameter, namely the *SeasonID*, and provides information about the teams' ranking with respect to *Points*, *GoalsScored* and *GoalsConceded*.
+First of all, we need a table that  provides information about the teams' ranking with respect to *Points*, *GoalsScored* and *GoalsConceded* in every season.
+We will call this table *FinalPositions*.
 A question that naturally arises in this context is how to determine the positions in the ranking of two teams who finish the season with the **same** number of points.
 According to the [official Premier League website](https://www.premierleague.com/premier-league-explained), "if any clubs finish with the same number of points, their position in the Premier League table is determined by goal difference, then the number of goals scored, then the team who collected the most points in the head-to-head matches, then who scored most away goals in the head-to-head".
 This criterion, however, had only been adopted since the 1976/1977 season; in every season up to 1975/1976, **goal average** (the total number of goals scored divided by the total number of goals conceded) was used instead of goal difference.